 Do yourself, and your brand a favor, and avoid the startup niche manufacturers.

 There is a new business model cropping up - factories designed to help small startup companies, just like yours.
+They market themselves as being startup friendly and specializing in small orders.

-They specifically market themselves as clothing manufacturers for startups, but, IMO, you should avoid them.
+IMO, you should avoid them.

 They Are Ridiculously Expensive